mostafa-amin-dt/langmem/docs/docs/concepts/conceptual_guide.md

 ### 2. Stateful Integration

 The next layer up depends on LangGraph's long-term memory store.
-These components use the core API above to transform memories that existing in the store and upsert/delete them as needed when new conversation information comesin:
+These components use the core API above to transform memories that existing in the store and upsert/delete them as needed when new conversation information comes in:

 - [**Store Managers**](../reference/memory.md#langmem.create_memory_store_manager): Automatically persist extracted memories
 - [**Memory Management Tools**](../reference/tools.md#langmem.create_manage_memory_tool): Give agents direct access to memory operations